TwinFan/XPMP2/README.md

 introduced with X-Plane 11.50 Beta 8.
 Find
 [details here](https://twinfan.github.io/XPMP2/TCAS.html)
 including a reference lists of provided dataRef values and their sources.

+When TCS Override is not available (like up to X-Plane 11.41), then TCAS is provided by writing the classic multiplayer dataRefs directly.

 ### Map Layer ###